andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 1/2 lap to get left hand to hip
 </div>

 And that's just one pass.
-I over 20 passes.
+I have over 20 passes.
 After just a few rehearsals the headspinning complexity of it all overwhelms me and retreat back to my comfort zone,